“Create meaning in everything that you practice.”

 7. Affirm Your Creative Commitment

-Creative work challenges us in myriad ways, so when we’re faced with creative problems or turbulent situations, it’s crucial that we embody habits of positivity that fuel our creative spirits.
-One of the most potent such habits is to employ affirmations.
-A personal favorite: “I’m grateful to be able to make and share music.”
+Creative work challenges us in myriad ways.
+When we’re faced with creative problems or turbulent life circumstances, it’s crucial that we embody habits of positivity that fuel our creative spirits.
+One of the most potent habits is to employ affirmations.
+A personal favorite: “I’m grateful to be able to make music.”

 © 2014 Gerald Klickstein